History of the 1st Hussars Association

 Over the next few years several important projects occupied the Association: the collection in 1966 of two railway cars full of clothing for native Canadians in the far north; Christmas season visits with treats to veterans at Westminster Hospital; annual awards to the most proficient 1H soldier in both London and Sarnia; the purchase of a memorial stained glass window for the former Ottawa church of Currie Creelman, beloved wartime Padre; and in 1980 the publication of a revised regimental history.

 In 1969, fishermen in the harbor of Courselles-sur-Mer in France discovered one of the Regiment's D-Day tanks.
 With the assistance of a local marine salvage company and the Royal Canadian Dragoons from Lahr, Germany, the tank was recovered from the sea where it had rested for more than twenty-five years.
-Thanks to an ambitious financial campaign by the Association and the Regiment, this "A" Squadron DD tank "ANEMIC was restored and dedicated, under the erroneous name of "Bold", at Juno Beach on June 6, 1971 as a Canadian memorial initially to the 1st Hussars and later to all those units that landed on D-Day.
+Thanks to an ambitious financial campaign by the Association and the Regiment, this DD tan was restored and dedicated, under the name "Bold", at Juno Beach on June 6, 1971 as a Canadian memorial initially to the 1st Hussars and later to all those units that landed on D-Day.